 5. Memory Booster

-Memory issues and forgetfulness seems to be an accepted part of getting older.
+Memory issues and forgetfulness seem to be an accepted part of getting older.
 The hippocampus shrinks in late adulthood and this results in impaired memory.
 It also increases the risk of dementia and Alzheimer’s.
 The hippocampus is the brain area involved in verbal memory and learning.

-A brisk walk that gets your heart and your sweat glands pumping, appears to boost the size of the hippocampus.
+A brisk walk, that gets your heart and your sweat glands pumping, appears to boost the size of the hippocampus.

 The prefrontal cortex and medial temporal cortex control thinking and memory.
 These parts of the brain have greater volume in people who exercise versus people who don’t.
 According to Dr. Scott McGinnis, a neurologist at Brigham and Women’s Hospital “Engaging in a program of regular exercise of moderate intensity over six months or a year is associated with an increase in the volume of selected brain regions.”